emitanaka/edibble/README.md

 -   expects you to know the number of units available from the start.
     Unknown numbers will be supported in future versions.
--   does not necessarily create the most efficient design.
-E.g. balanced incomplete block designs have a special property and an adhoc solution may be required to make sure you can generate a design with this special property.
-This is just a nature of generalised tools and edibble doesn’t aim to be the best for everything, but hopes others developers can build on the edibble framework to create their own specialist design.
 -   in theory, edibble should support experiments that are not comparative experiments but this is not tested.
 -   does not do enough testing so design should be diagnosed after